 Come out to the heart of the Tennessee National Wildlife Refuge at Duck River Bottoms to see the waterfowl that are stopping in for a bite to eat and a place to rest!
 This newly paved road leads to Pintail Point, an observation deck overlooking the bottoms, and the Duck River Unit office.
 How to get to Duck River Bottoms

 Schools are back in session and the refuge is the perfect place for your students to learn about the outdoor world.
 Field trips here are free and easy to arrange for all age groups.
 All our programs are correlated to state and CORE standards.See our Educators page for field trip information!

-Come visit us in our brand new visitor center; it's a great summer place to come get cool and bring the kids!
+Come visit us in our brand new visitor center.
+With wildlife abounding just off the back patio, its a great place to connect with nature... and bring the kids!